MiRoDS/MiRoDS.github.io/index.md

 ![Histogram: Distribution of amenities](./images/amenities_hist.png "Distribution of amenities")

-## Question 1: Is there a correlation between price and review scores rating?
+## Question 1: Is there correlation between price and review scores rating?
 The price might be an important factor for the review scores rating.
 Maybe a cheap price indicates a higher probability that the stay is in the end not as pleasant as expected?
 Or maybe people renting an accommodation with a high price have higher demands and would not tolerate any shortcomings which would result in a lower rating?
 However, the following scatter plot shows the relation between the two measures:

 ![Scatterplot: Relation between price and review scores rating](./images/question1.png "Relation between price and review scores rating")